Bayesian Inverse Transition Learning: Learning Dynamics From Near-Optimal Trajectories: RELATED WORKS

-\textbf{Learning from Demonstrations.} \emph{Imitation Learning} (IL) involves learning policies directly from demonstrations by near-optimal experts using methods like training a policy at each timestep \cite{ross2010no}, DAgger (an iterative algorithm integrating expert feedback) \cite{ross2011reduction}, and Approximate Policy Iteration with Demonstration (APID), which uses expert advice to impose linear constraints during policy optimization \cite{kim2013learning}.
-These techniques primarily focus on behavioral cloning and policy learning.
-In contrast, \emph{Inverse Reinforcement Learning} (IRL) seeks to learn the reward function $R$ from the dynamics $T$ and expert demonstrations, facilitating succinct task descriptions and transferability \cite{ng2000algorithms}.
-Methods like Maximum Margin and Maximum Entropy IRL focus on deriving $R$ to mimic expert policies robustly \cite{abbeel2004apprenticeship, ziebart2008maximum, scobee2019maximum}.
-Addressing $R$'s non-identifiability, Bayesian IRL suggests learning a distribution over $R$, enhancing model adaptability \cite{ramachandran2007bayesian}.
-Distinct from these approaches, our work \emph{Inverse Transition Learning} emphasizes learning the true dynamics $T^*$, a novel framework constructed to integrates expert demonstrations to refine the estimation of $T^*$.
-This method aims to understand and model the actual transitions within the environment, contrasting sharply with baseline methods that typically rely on maximum likelihood for estimation.
+\textbf{Learning from Demonstrations.} \emph{Imitation Learning} (IL) learns policies directly from expert demonstrations via per-timestep training \citep{ross2010no}, iterative expert feedback (DAgger) \citep{ross2011reduction}, or imposing linear constraints during policy optimization (APID) \citep{kim2013learning}.
+In contrast, \emph{Inverse Reinforcement Learning} (IRL) infers the reward $R$ from dynamics $T$ and demonstrations to facilitate transferability \citep{ng2000algorithms}, using methods like Maximum Margin and Maximum Entropy to robustly mimic experts \citep{abbeel2004apprenticeship, ziebart2008maximum, scobee2019maximum}.
+To address $R$'s non-identifiability, Bayesian IRL learns a distribution over $R$ \citep{ramachandran2007bayesian}.
+Distinct from these policy and reward-focused approaches, our \emph{Inverse Transition Learning} framework utilizes expert demonstrations to directly refine the estimation of the true dynamics $T^*$, contrasting with standard baselines that rely solely on maximum likelihood.

-\section{Preliminaries}
+\section{PRELIMINARIES}

-\textbf{Markov Decision Processes (MDPs).} An MDP $\mathcal{M}$ can be represented as a tuple $\mathcal{M} = \{\mathcal{S}, \mathcal{A}, T^*, \gamma , R\}$ , where $\mathcal{S}$ is the state space , $\mathcal{A}$ the action space, $T^*$ is the true dynamics of the environment, $\gamma$ is the discount factor and $R$ is a bounded reward function.
+\textbf{Markov Decision Processes (MDPs).} An MDP $\mathcal{M}$ can be represented as a tuple $\mathcal{M} = \{\mathcal{S}, \mathcal{A}, T^*, \gamma, R\}$, where $\mathcal{S}$ is the state space, $\mathcal{A}$ the action space, $T^*$ is the true dynamics of the environment, $\gamma$ is the discount factor, and $R$ is a bounded reward function.
 In planning, the goal is to find the best policy $\pi^*$ corresponding to an MDP $\mathcal{M}$.
-In this paper, we focus on tabular MDPs (discrete state and action spaces). \\ \textbf{Bellman Equations.} The values functions of a policy $\pi$ are given below:
+In this paper, we focus on tabular MDPs (discrete state and action spaces).
+Discretization of continuous clinical variables can be achieved using domain knowledge and is a common and effective practice in healthcare RL applications.
+This approach aligns naturally with clinical decision-making, where physicians often categorize patient states and treatment options into discrete, clinically meaningful groups.
+For example, \citep{choudhary2024icu} use the same healthcare dataset as us (MIMIC \citep{johnson2020mimic}) to create an RL simulator by discretizing both state and action spaces.
+Such discretization not only reflects clinical practice but also makes the learned dynamics more interpretable in low-data settings.